 Stronger Commercial Products

-You can also purchase commercial products to soak up oil stains and remove them from your garage, but kitty litter is often just as effective and far less costly.
+You can also purchase commercial products to soak up oil stains and remove them from your garage.
+Still, kitty litter is often just as practical and far less costly.
 You can always move on to the commercial oil-drying product if the kitty litter fails to do the trick.

 2. Remove the Stain

-You need to use a soap or detergent to lower the water’s surface tension, allowing it to carry the detergent’s molecules deep into the stain.
+You need to use soap or detergent to lower the water’s surface tension, allowing it to carry the detergent’s molecules deep into the oil stain.

-Driveways are tough, but you should start with the least abrasive detergent you have first and work your way up if it doesn’t get the stain out right away.
+Driveways are tough, but you should start with the least abrasive detergent you have first and work your way up if it doesn’t clean up and get the stain out right away.